Circular economy and biodiversity in constructed wetlands

 In this case, and as an innovation, artificial humidity uses as an absorbent material the mud that emerges from the process of water purification.
 In this way, a residue that will be wasted will be reused taking into account its capacities in another stage of the urban water cycle transforming thus residues into resources.

-The demonstrative project is performed at the sewage treatment plant of Vall dels Alcalans which provides service to villages such as Montserrat, Montroy, and Real (Valencia).
-Furthermore, two smalls surface-flow wetlands will be built as small lagoons.
-They will improve the biodiversity of the treated waters before its final pouring into the Magro river.
+The demonstrative project is performed at the sewage treatment plant in the municipality of Carrícola and at the “Valle Residencial Los Monasterios” housing estate, where two smalls surface-flow wetlands will be built as small lagoons.
+They will improve the biodiversity of the treated waters before its final pouring.